Legendary rocker announces Las Vegas tour stop

 Tickets go on sale to the general public at 10 a.m.
 Thursday on AXS.com.

-Baby, they were born to run at least one more time in Las Vegas.

-Marking their triumphant return to Las Vegas for the first time in more than 20 years, Bruce Springsteen and The E Street Band will perform at T-Mobile Arena on Friday, March 22, according to a news release.
+For the first time in more than two decades, Bruce Springsteen and The E Street Band are booked to perform in Las Vegas.
+The Boss and his band play T-Mobile Arena on March 22, announced Friday morning.

 Tickets go on sale to the general public at 10 a.m.
 Thursday on AXS.com.